dnth/dnth.github.io/content/portfolio/deploy_iceVision_models_on_huggingface_spaces/index.md

 This blog post outlined a step-by-step guide on how you can deploy IceVision models on HuggingFace Space in just a few steps.
 Hope this helps you share the awesomeness of your model to anyone across the world.
 The Space used in this blog post can be found [here](https://huggingface.co/spaces/dnth/icevision_fridge_tutorial).

+You can also embed the running app on any webpage in your `HTML` code like the following:

 <!-- <div id="disqus_thread"></div>
 <script>